techmatlock/c0524-code-solutions/react-events/react-events-quiz-notes.md

 - What is an "event" in React?

-A user interaction with a button, form, etc. which calls the function when the event happens.
+An action that we can listen to so that we can run some sort of code.

 - What is an "event handler"?
 Which component declares the handler?

-Enables you to call a function trigger an action when a user clicks on an element.
-The App component.
+The event handler is the function that is called when an event occurs.
+The handler can be defined within the component itself or the parent component.

 - How do you pass an event handler to a React component?

-By passing the handle function in the App component as a prop to the child component.
+By passing a function on the "event handler prop" of the component that declared the event.

 - What is the naming convention for event handlers?

-onXxx where Xxx is the event.
+Starts with the lowercase name 'handle' followed by the name of the event.

 - What is an "event handler prop"?
 Which component declares the prop?

-A function that gets passed to a child component.
-The App component.
+Event handler prop is a property on the component that declares the event.
+The parent declares the prop.

 - What are some custom event handler props a component may wish to define?

-onCaptionClick, onImageClick, onDescriptionClick
+onCaptionClick, onImageClick, onDescriptionClick, onSave, onCancel.

 - What is the naming convention for custom event handler props?